Unbranding a Huawei ME906s WWAN/4G module

 - Note 3: you’ll have to make the executables yourself.
 Redistributing them is illegal.

 - Note 4: the device is blacklisted in non-HP devices.
 To bypass the blacklist, plug it in while the computer is on or in standby, otherwise it will refuse to boot.

 - Note 5: if you have an HP device, unbranding it will probably get you in the blacklist.
-You may be able to use HP’s updater (likely with no patches) to rebrand it (not tested).
+You may be able to use HP’s updater to rebrand it (see below).

 - Note 6: You take all the responsibility for what you do with your hardware.
 It worked on my machine, it’s not my responsibility if it doesn’t work on yours.

 - Download the updaters from both Lenovo and HP.